rapidsai/deployment/source/platforms/databricks.md

 # Databricks

-You can install RAPIDS libraries into a Databricks GPU Notebook environment.
+You can install RAPIDS on Databricks in a few different ways.
+You can accelerate your machine learning workflows in a Databricks GPU notebook environment using a single-node or multi-node cluster.
+Spark users can install Spark-RAPIDS or alternatively install Dask alongside Spark and then use libraries like `dask-cudf` for multi-node workloads.

 ## Launch Databricks cluster

+### Single-node compute node

-Navigate to the **All Purpose Compute** tab of the **Compute** section in Databricks and select **Create Compute**.
-Name your cluster and choose "Multi node" or "Single node".
+To get started with a single-node Databricks cluster, navigate to the **All Purpose Compute** tab of the **Compute** section in Databricks and select **Create Compute**.
+Name your cluster and choose "Single node" or "Multi-node" (if desired).

 ![Screenshot of the Databricks compute page](../images/databricks-create-compute.png)